-- Production tax credit (PTC) and investment tax credit (ITC) for renewables – cut back in House
+- Production tax credit (PTC) and investment tax credit (ITC) for renewables – cut back in House (dropped from final version)

 - The House bill eliminates the inflation adjustment for the PTC for eligible projects that start construction after the tax bill is enacted.

 - The bill also changes the qualifying rules for the PTC to require continuous construction of an eligible project until its placed-in-service date.

 - The ITC is extended for “fiber optic solar, fuel cell, microturbine, geothermal heat pump, small wind, and combined heat and power property.”

 - Supporters of these industries say the extension was “left out” of the last tax extenders package, and have been lobbying for one ever since.

 - The ITC is ended for solar and geothermal after 2027

 - Credit for Plug-In Electric Vehicles – repealed in House (not repealed in final version)

 - The credit of up to $7,500 can be claimed by taxpayers who buy one of the first 200,000 qualifying cars produced by a manufacturer.